Sustain / Real Bread Campaign / About / Bakery support

 YOU can be your local community's baker from your own home kitchen.

-Across more than 140 pages, our unique guide gives you information on business models, legislation, money matters, equipment, ingredients, basic recipes, techniques, voluntary apprenticeships, courses, equipment and ingredient suppliers and much more...
+Our microbakery handbook gives you information on business models, legislation, money matters, equipment, ingredients, basic recipes, techniques, voluntary apprenticeships, courses, equipment and ingredient suppliers and much more...
+Click for details.

 The following is just a taster of the sort of information you can find in the book.